Anobium/Great-Cow-BASIC-Demonstration-Sources/GLCD  Solutions/GLCD Nextion Solutions/README.md

 For the Nextion instruction set, see here https://nextion.itead.cc/resources/documents/instruction-set/

-For the Nextion instruction set, see here https://www.itead.cc/wiki/Nextion_HMI_Solution#Related_Downloads   Select the correct *Demo for basic Nextion displays* for the Nexion display.
+For the Nextion stock demonstrations, see here https://www.itead.cc/wiki/Nextion_HMI_Solution#Related_Downloads   Select the correct *Demo for basic Nextion displays* for the Nexion display.
 Use the demo as the starting pointing for your adventure with the Nexion display.

 Enjoy